Matthew Stewart, 4th Earl of Lennox: Death

 In 1570 Lennox became regent for his grandson King James VI of Scotland, but Queen Mary's party declared war against him.
-He was shot dead next year in a skirmish, when the Queen's party attacked Stirling.
+He was shot dead next year in a skirmish when the Queen's party attacked Stirling.
 The raid on Stirling on 4 September 1571 was led by the George Gordon, 5th Earl of Huntly, Claude Hamilton, and the lairds of Buccleuch and Ferniehurst.
 Early reports said he was killed by his own party.
 William Kirkcaldy of Grange said the shot was fired by the Queen's party, and another account names David Bochinant as the assassin.

-Lennox is thought to have been buried within the "King's Chapel" or "Chapel Royal" at Stirling Castle, which was unusual.
+Lennox is thought to have been buried within the Chapel Royal at Stirling Castle, which was unusual.
 The site of the burial has not been conclusively determined.
-A burial discovered by arcaeologists in an old chapel site at the Castle, the Governor's Kitchen, dated by radiocarbon methods to the correct period, could have been Lennox's.
+A burial discovered by archaeologists in an old chapel site at the Castle, the Governor's Kitchen, dated by radiocarbon methods to the correct period, could have been Lennox's.